dxinteractive/AnalogMultiButton/README.md

 # AnalogMultiButton
-Arduino library to capture multiple button presses through a single analog pin, as well as onPress and onRelease "events", button press time, and ability to detect presses of two buttons at a time.
+Arduino library to capture multiple button presses through a single analog pin, as well as onPress and onRelease "events" and button press times.